-During periods when injured workers are temporarily incapacitated from the effects of their injuries and unable to work, they are entitled to receive compensation payments.
-The rate of TD payments is dependent upon employment status as well as earnings.
+Injured workers are entitled to compensation if they are incapacitated from the effects of their industrial injuries and are unable to work.
+The rate of temporary disability payments depends on the injured worker's employment status and earnings.
 For injuries prior to 4/19/04, the duration of temporary disability payments is not limited by statute.
 For injuries on or after 4/19/04, aggregate temporary disability payments for a single injury shall not extend for more than 104 compensable weeks within a period of two years from the date of commencement of temporary disability payment.
 For injuries on or after 1/1/08, aggregate temporary disability payments for a single injury shall not extend for more than 104 compensable weeks within five years of the date of injury.
-This change allows for the temporary disability to be paid any time with in the five years of the date of injury.
-Exceptions to these limitations are provided in the case of nine statutorily specific injuries and illnesses for which TD may extend to 240 weeks (Labor Code §4656(c)).
-Temporary disability benefits are not taxable.
+There is a statutory exception to these limitations, which applies if the injury falls within one of nine specific injuries or illnesses.
+If the injured worker falls within the exception, then temporary disability may extend beyond 104 weeks to 240 weeks (Labor Code \$4656(c)).